dineshkumares/info_extraction_receipts/README.md

 Graph Neural Networks is a subset of deep learning with a good amount of research done in it.
 [Graph Neural Networks: A Review of Methods and Applications](https://arxiv.org/pdf/1812.08434.pdf).
 This [medium article](https://towardsdatascience.com/graph-convolutional-networks-for-geometric-deep-learning-1faf17dee008) provides excellent introduction to Graph Neural Networks.

-Why are GCNs called convolutions?
+__Why are GCNs called convolutions?__

-The aggregation over the neighborhood of a node in the network is analogue to a pooling operation in a convolutional neural network and the multiplication with the weight matrix W is analogue to a filtering operation.
-Although these operations are similar — hence the similarity in names between GCNs and CNNs — they are not the same.
+The aggregation over the neighborhood of a node in the network is analogous to a pooling operation in a convolutional neural network and the multiplication with the weight matrix W is analogous to a filtering operation.
+These operations are conceptually similar — hence the similarity in names between GCNs and CNNs.

-Why Conventional Convolutional Neural Network methods dont work:
+Why Conventional Convolutional Neural Network methods dont work for graphs:
 - There is no Euclidean distance in graphs.
-- Graphs have a certain number of nodes.
 - There is no notion of direction in graphs.

+To solve the lack of solution to the problem that traditional CNNs provide, Graph Spectral Convolutions come in handy.
 For the sake of conciseness, here are the basic steps that involve Graph Spectral Convolution in a highly simplified manner:
 - Transform the graph into the spectral domain using eigendecomposition
 - Apply eigendecomposition to the specified kernel
 - Multiply the spectral graph and spectral kernel (like vanilla convolutions)
-- Return results in the original spatial domain (analogous to inverse GFT)
+- Return results in the original spatial domain (analogous to inverse Graph Fourier Transform)

-Steps behind this:
+From basic concepts from how graphs can be represented as matrices, Steps behind this:
 - Calculate the Ajacent/weight matrix and Diagonal matrix for a graph
 - Calculate the Laplacian matrix ( D- A) (give a sense of euclidean space)
 - Calculate the eigenvectors of the Laplacian matrix (Spectral domain)
 - You end up with a Fourier basis for the graph.
 - _Project both weights and data into that basis (results in a convolution)_

-It’s possible to transform both your data and your filters such that each filter is represented by a simple diagonalized matrix (all zeroes, except for values along the diagonal), that gets multiplied against a transformed version of the data.
+_In more technical terms: It’s possible to transform both our data and filters such that each filter is represented by a simple diagonalized matrix (all zeroes, except for values along the diagonal), that gets multiplied against a transformed version of the data.
 This simplification happens when you perform a Fourier Transform of your data.
-Fourier transforms are typically thought of in the context of functions, and (on a very high level), they represent any function as a weighted composition of simpler “frequency” functions; starting with low frequencies that explain the broad strokes pattern of the data, and ending with high frequencies that fill in the smaller details.
+Fourier transforms are typically thought of in the context of functions, and (on a very high level), they represent any function as a weighted composition of simpler “frequency” functions; starting with low frequencies that explain the broad strokes pattern of the data, and ending with high frequencies that fill in the smaller details._

-Principle behind this:
-- Calculate the Ajacent/weight matrix and Diagonal matrix for a graph
-- Calculate the Laplacian matrix ( D- A) (give a sense of euclidean space)
-- Calculate the eigenvectors of the Laplacian matrix (Spectral domain)
-- You end up with a Fourier basis for the graph.
-- Project both weights and data into that basis (results in a convolution)

- Fourier Transform [video](https://www.youtube.com/watch?v=spUNpyF58BY).
+ Fourier Transform [video](https://www.youtube.com/watch?v=spUNpyF58BY) is a pretty complex mathematical process.
 Better explanation of that can be found [here](https://www.cs.yale.edu/homes/spielman/561/2009/lect02-09.pdf)
-To build an intution of how it all ties to Fourier Transform, [this](https://www.math.ucla.edu/~tao/preprints/fourier.pdf) is an excellent paper.
+To build an intution of how it all ties to Fourier Transform, [this](https://www.math.ucla.edu/~tao/preprints/fourier.pdf) is an excellent resource.
-__Key take-away__: When you calculate the eigenvectors of the Laplacian, you end up with a Fourier basis for the graph

 ## Main Paper: